 If successful, each local authority is supported by a team of specialists within HNDU.

-Round 8 is open from 17 May 2018 to 31 December 2018.
-For details on how to apply, please see the HNDU Round 8 guidance:
+For details on how to apply, please see the HNDU Round 10 guidance.

 We are now publishing a quarterly HNDU project pipeline with accompanying spreadsheet summary.